-Pyothorax is known as an accumulation of a septic exudate (pus) within the pleural space.
-In other words, an accumulation of fluid that contains an infectious (usually bacteria) agent and immune system cells in the space surrounding the lungs and heart.
+Pyothorax is an accumulation of fluid that contains an infectious (usually bacteria) agent and immune system cells in the space surrounding the lungs and heart.
 Often the original cause for this disease can be difficult to identify.
 Pyothorax can be caused by a penetrating wound through the chest wall, a foreign body traveling through tissues around the chest wall, holes that were created in the esophagus or trachea (or other airway into the lungs), a ruptured lung abscess, an extension of pneumonia, postoperative infection or by spreading from the blood.
 This can also be idiopathic (a totally unknown cause), especially in cats.

 The first sign usually noticed is that the pet has trouble breathing (described as dyspnea).
 The pet may be breathing more rapidly, having to make more of an effort to breathe, the belly may be moving a lot to help the pet breathe or the pet may stretch out its head and neck in an effort to breathe.
 Usually the pet will make a forceful effort to breathe inwards and then seem like it’s holding its breath before exhaling.
 The owner may also notice that the pet seems quieter, less active or even depressed.
 The pet may also stop eating and begin to lose weight.
 The veterinarian may find several clues based on a physical exam including a change or decrease in the ability to hear air moving through the lungs, evidence of a wound or signs of shock.